Oklahoma City: Sports

 Oklahoma City is home to several professional sports teams, including the Oklahoma City Thunder of the National Basketball Association.
 The Thunder is the city's second "permanent" major professional sports franchise after the now-defunct AFL Oklahoma Wranglers.
 It is the third major-league team to call the city home when considering the temporary hosting of the New Orleans/Oklahoma City Hornets for the 2005–06 and 2006–07 NBA seasons.
 However, the Thunder was formerly the Sonics before the movement of the Sonics to OKC in 2008.

-Other professional sports clubs in Oklahoma City include the Oklahoma City Comets, the Triple-A affiliate of the Los Angeles Dodgers, the Oklahoma City Energy FC of the United Soccer League, and the Crusaders of Oklahoma Rugby Football Club of USA Rugby.
+Other professional sports clubs in Oklahoma City include the Oklahoma City Comets, the Triple-A affiliate of the Los Angeles Dodgers, the OKC United of the United Soccer League, the Oklahoma City Spark of the AUSL, and the Crusaders of Oklahoma Rugby Football Club of USA Rugby.
 The Oklahoma City Blazers, a name used for decades of the city's hockey team in the Central Hockey League, has been used for a junior team in the Western States Hockey League since 2014.

+Beginning in 2028, Oklahoma City will be the home of the Oklahoma UFL team.